Creating my twin’s ketubah

-When my twin sister asked me to make her a watercolor and calligraphy ketubah for her wedding I was thrilled…and a bit apprehensive.
-Yes, I’ve made plenty of Jewish marriage certificates just like this, an illustrated watercolor border with Hebrew and English calligraphy for the vows in the middle.
-In the past couple years the custom Ketubot I’ve been making have mostly been wooden designs with either hand carved or lasered text.
-So, I broke out my paints and began warming up with some smaller paintings of trees and landscapes, what a joy!
-My sketchbooks are often filled of pen and ink, graphite and drawings that deal more with value than color, but in no time I had filled up a watercolor sketchbook with vibrant hues on each page.
+When my twin sister asked me to make her a watercolor ketubah for her wedding I was thrilled…and a bit apprehensive.
+Yes, I’ve made plenty of Jewish marriage certificates just like this, an painted(watercolor) design with Hebrew and English calligraphy for the vows in the middle.
+In the past couple years the custom Ketubot I’ve been making have mostly been made of wood.
+The wooden designs I’ve created either hand carved or lasered text and my calligraphy and painting needed some warming up.
+So, I broke out my paints and began practicing with some smaller paintings of trees and landscapes, what a joy!
+My sketchbooks are often filled of pen and ink, graphite and scribbled notes, no color what so ever.
+But, in no time I had filled up a watercolor sketchbook with vibrant hues on each page.

 It took me a while to figure out the branch structure of the tree in the painting, but late one night I was working on thumbnail sketches and stumbled upon this composition.
 Sketching the entire tree really helped even though I would be cropping in so heavily on the final piece.